bthesorceror/photoalbum/README.md

 # Photo Album

-Session manager for Journey that uses Redis for storage.
+Session manager for connect and stack that uses Redis for storage.

 ```javascript